-When I collaborate with clients to create their unique and authentic websites, the process of thought-provoking questions can sometimes lead into a whole new journey of self discovery.
+When I collaborate with clients to create their unique and authentic websites, the process of thought-provoking questions can sometimes lead to a whole new journey of self-discovery.
 Almost as if the permission to express their tastes and ‘wouldn’t it be great if I…’ leads to a time of unsettling uncertainty.
 Sometimes they have become so caught up in the formulas and comparisons of how their website should/ought to look that they lose themselves in the process.

 Can you relate?

-Although the self discovery is a fabulous experience in itself ;), it can often create indecisiveness and a temporary hiatus along the website collaborative journey and delay a launch.
+Although self-discovery is a fabulous experience in itself ;), it can often create indecisiveness and a temporary hiatus along the website collaborative journey and delay a launch.

 So I would like to share with you today, one way that I have effectively used to prepare myself for my own website build.